streamich/freestyler/README.md

 ### Lightweight

-`freestyler` itself is only a couple hundred lines of code and depends on [`css-light`](https://www.npmjs.com/package/css-light) which is only hundred lines of code.
+`freestyler` itself is only a couple hundred lines of code and depends on [`css-light`](https://www.npmjs.com/package/css-light) which is only one hundred lines of code.

 ### Lightning fast